IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-preparation.md

 **Customer Service.zip** contains the business rule decision service driving the customer service decisions.<br/> **Get Request Details.zip** contains some rules that are used to simulate access to the FocusCorp CRM.
 These rules are providing the customer and purchase details based on a customer and purchase ID.
 This service is used to create the ‘FocusCorp get data from CRM’ skill.
-The 2 json files are the skills configuration files that are used to make the skill creation faster in watsonx Orchestrate.<br/><br/>
+The two JSON files are the skills configuration files that are used to make the skill creation faster in watsonx Orchestrate.<br/><br/>
-Download the 4 files corresponding to your configuration on your computer to have them ready to setup ODM and watsonx Orchestrate.
+Download the four files corresponding to your configuration on your computer to have them ready to setup ODM and watsonx Orchestrate.

 <br/>